The Women Behind the Badge

 Myth: There is little support for women in policing.

 Fact: The CMPD has a Women's Network Committee staffed by rank and file women police.
-The committee is available to mentor women police officers and also helps recruit, retain and promote female officers.
+The committee is available to mentor women police officers and also helps recruit, retain and promote women officers.
 In addition, there is always an informal support network of senior officers who gladly provide guidance to new officers.

 Myth: Women officers face sexual harassment.